LudvigOlsen/vocabular2/README.md

 resemble +1 smoothing in the rest population.

 The beta (β) exponentiator allows us to control the influence of the term frequency.
-By setting it to 0, we get the relative difference (log scaled).
+By setting it to 0, we simply get the relative difference (log scaled).

-### Rel TF-MRTF (Relative Term Frequency - Maximum Rest Term Frequency)
+### Relative TF-MRTF (Relative Term Frequency - Maximum Rest Term Frequency)

+Similar to Relative TF-NRTF but for MRTF instead.

 <!--$$ rel\_tfMrtf(t,d,D) = tf(t,d)^{\beta}\frac{tfMrtf(t,d,D)}{\log(1 + Mrtf(t,d,D) + \epsilon(t,d,D))} $$-->